Your matured ISA savings will continue to be tax free as long as you keep them in an ISA

 If you do nothing, we’ll automatically re-invest your savings for you

-We'll re-invest all your maturing ISA savings into the re-investment ISA we're offering you.
+We'll re-invest all your maturing ISA savings into another ISA (Option A on your Maturity Instructions Form).

-If you want to do anything other than re-invest your entire balance, including adding additional savings when this is available, you need to fill in and return a Maturity Instruction Form.
-All the details are in the letter and leaflet we’ll send you.
+If you want to do anything other than re-invest your entire balance into Option A, including adding additional savings if this is allowed, you need to fill in and return the relevant forms enclosed within your maturity pack.
+Further details are in the letter we’ll send you.

-You might be able to ‘top up’ your new fixed rate ISA
+You might be able to add current and/or previous years' ISA savings

 You can transfer savings from your fixed rate ISA to a different ISA

-Depending on the terms of the ISA you transfer into, you can transfer some or all of your funds to a different ISA (cash, stocks and shares, or innovative finance) with us or another provider.
+Depending on the terms of the new ISA you want to transfer to, you can transfer some or all of your funds to a different ISA (cash, stocks and shares, lifetime, or innovative finance) with us or another provider.
 Currently, we only offer cash ISAs.

-You can transfer savings from your fixed rate ISA to a non-ISA
+You can withdraw from your fixed rate ISA, or transfer the money to a non-ISA

 We’ll write to you before your re-investment ISA matures

-We’ll write to you at least 14 calendar days before your re-investment ISA matures with details of your re-investment options.
+We’ll write to you at least 14 calendar days before your re-investment ISA(s) mature with details of your re-investment options.

 At maturity, unless you’ve instructed us otherwise, your savings in the re-investment ISA will be automatically re-invested into another ISA.
 You’ll have the option to withdraw some or all of your savings without charge in the 21 calendar days after the maturity date.